 I will help you take a stand for yourself, your desires, and YOUR PLEASURE.

-Tammy is a listener-turned-guest who takes us into strict Jewish culture and how that shaped her early experiences around sex and marriage, and led her into situations that were unhealthy and downright dangerous.
+Tammy is a listener-turned-guest who takes us into her American Jewish culture and shares how that shaped her early experiences around sex and marriage, and led her into situations that were unhealthy and downright dangerous.
 She dedicated herself repeatedly to making a better life for herself and her children—a life that hopefully includes serious sexual satisfaction and positive role-modeling for her children.

 Tammy is a 33-year-old cisgender female who describes herself as white, Jewish, and has two kids.
 She and her husband are married by Jewish law but not legally.
 She is currently monogamous, but may be open to exploring other options in the future.
 She describes her body as an hourglass figure with a few extra pounds.

 Adult Children of Alcoholics and Dysfunctional Families (ACoA) – https://adultchildren.org

 LEAH: Welcome to Good Girls Talk About Sex.
 I am sex and intimacy coach, Leah Carey, and this is a place to share conversations with all sorts of women about their experience of sexuality.
 These are unfiltered conversations between adult women talking about sex.
 If anything about the previous sentence offends you, turn back now!
 And if you’re looking for a trigger warning, you’re not going to get it from me.
 I believe that you are stronger than the trauma you have experienced.
 I have faith in your ability to deal with things that upset you.
 Sound good?
 Let’s start the show!